Alex-Markham/medil/README.md

 ### 1. Installation
-You can install the package via pip by running `pip install -e git+https://gitlab.com/alex-markham/medil.git#egg=medil` in a terminal.
+You can install the package via pip by running `pip install git+https://gitlab.com/alex-markham/medil.git#egg=medil` in a terminal.

 ### 2. Basic usage